‘You will become…an A-list superhero!’ Ralphie said to the skinny little blonde in her bedroom mirror.

 ‘Whatever….’
 Ralphie frowned.
 ‘I look really silly, don’t I?
 I knew I shouldn’t have made my costume in Second Life.’

 ‘Nooo, you look incredible!
-I’m actually surprised a mini dress can work so well on top of power armour.’
+I’m actually surprised a dress can work so well on top of power armour.’

 ‘Anything?’ called up Kazé.